(In the list below a few examples are given in relationship to

 tables and slots.
 The casino managers make sure there's bells and

-whistles to announce the victors, while the losers are never
+whistles to announce the victors, while the losers are never mentioned.

-are good while in actually just the reverse is true.
+while in actually just the reverse is true.

-23. Post hoc, ergo propter hoc: Latin for
+23. Post hoc, ergo propter hoc: Latin

-"It happened after, so it was caused by."
+for "It happened after, so it was caused by."
 Similar to a non

 sequitur, but time dependent. (e.g. She got sick after she visited

 China, so something in China caused her sickness.)
-Perhaps her
+Perhaps her sickness

-sickness derived from something entirely independent from China.
+derived from something entirely independent from China.

-24. Proving non-existence: when an arguer cannot
+24. Proving non-existence: when an arguer

-of ignorance.
+out of ignorance.
 One cannot prove something that does not exist.
 The

 proof of existence must come from those who make the claims.

-25. Red herring: when the arguer diverts the
+25. Red herring: when the arguer diverts

-attention by changing the subject.
+the attention by changing the subject.

 (Insert) reductio ad absurdum

-26. Reification fallacy: when people treat an
+26. Reification fallacy: when people

-concrete event or physical entity.
+a concrete event or physical entity.
 Examples: IQ tests as an actual

 measure of intelligence; the concept of race (even though genetic